JavaOnAutobahn/spring-petclinic/readme.md

 # Installing and getting to know the sample application
 _Hint: Preferable, you use the Git bash command line or any Unix-like shell for these tasks._

-For our use case, we take the sample application `petclinic` of the Spring Framework to demonstrate the usage if jQAssistant and Neo4J.
+For our use case, we take the sample application `petclinic` of the Spring Framework to demonstrate the usage of [jQAssistant](https://jqassistant.org/) and [Neo4j](https://neo4j.com/).
 The creator of jQAssistant already put almost everything in place.
 This version just adds some bad code to have something to analyze.

 The sample application itself is a simple demo for organizing visits of pet owners to vets in a clinic.

 ## Understanding the Spring Petclinic application with a few diagrams
-<a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here on SpeakerDeck</a>
+* See the presentation on SpeakerDeck: https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application
+* Find a running web application here: https://stagemonitor-demo.isys-software.de/

 ## Downloading and running the `petclinic` web application
 First, we want to download the source code of the application with Git, build it with Maven (using `mvnw`) and running the embedded web application server `tomcat7`: